SegiH/WatchList/INSTALL.md

 WatchList can be set up to run as a regular web application or a Progressive Web Application (PWA).
-It can be run with or without Docker.
+It can also be run as a Docker container.

-## Set up WatchList
+## Setup WatchList as a web app
-1. Check out the source and go to the root directory of the project.
+1. Check out the source from Github and go to the root directory of the project.
 1. Edit config\default.json and fill in the following values:
-   - If you plan on using SQLite database, fill in the "SQLite" section.
+   - Fill in the "SQLite" section.
 Create a username and password and use "WatchList" as the database name.
-   - If you plan on using SQL Server as the database, fill in the "SQLServer" section
-   - Secret: Create a long and secure password to encrypt your database
+   - Secret: Create a long and secure password that will be used to encrypt your database
 1. Run `npm install`
 1. Run `npm run build`
 1. Run `npm run start`
 1. Visit http://localhost:3000 in your browser.
-You should see the page to set up a new account.
+You should see the Setup page to set up a new account.
+This account will automatically be a WatchList admin account.
 1. Enter the following fields:
    - Name: Name of the new admin
    - Username: New user name
    - Password: Password that is complex.
-The password requirements are:1 lowercase alphabetical character, 1 uppercase alphabetical character, 1 numeric, 1 special char, 8 chars long minimum.
+The password requirements are: 1 lowercase alphabetical character, 1 uppercase alphabetical character, 1 numeric, 1 special char, 8 chars long minimum.
-1. Create the new account.
-You should see a message that the account creation was successfull.
-You should now be redirected back to the Login page.
-If not go to `http://YOURIP:8080/Login`.
+1. Once you click on "Create the new account", you should see a message that says that the account creation was successfull.
+You should now be redirected back to the Login page at /Login.
 1. Login using the credentials that you created above.

 # Docker setup